antonym/autobench/README.md

 ## Results
 Once results are successfully uploaded, you can load Phoromatic click the results at the top, and select the various runs and compare them together.
 It may take a few seconds for the results to load after hitting compare.

+If you have issues downloading PDFs, you may need to increase the php `max_execution_time` from 30 to 360 by editing `/etc/php/7.4/cli/php.ini` on the Phoromatic server side.
+You can view the logs in `/var/log/phoromatic.log` if you have problems.